the-wildcard/helium-validator-management/README.md

 ﻿# helium-validators

-This repository contains scripts used for setup and maintenance of Helium network validators
+This repository contains scripts used for setup and maintenance of Helium network validators.
+The new validator script will update server packages, update bash aliases, then launch a new validator in docker.
+To learn more about validators, visit: https://docs.helium.com/mine-hnt/validators/

 To launch a mainnet validator on a new server:
 ```